Emotional Intelligence Certification: Do Life Coaches Need It?

 Complete Your Training

-Once you’re enrolled in an accredited program, finish all the required courses and practical experience hours that your chosen program outlines.
+Once enrolled in an accredited program, finish all the required courses and practical experience hours outlined by your chosen program.
 This may include:

 • Attending workshops